Tellicious/STM32-smartLED/README.md

 # WS2811 and WS21812B smart LED driver for STM32

 ### CubeMX setup:
-- Set PWM timer with 800 kHz frequency using only the autoReload register, with prescaler = 0
+- Set PWM timer with 800 kHz frequency using only the autoReload register, with prescaler = 0.
+Overclocking up to 1.2 MHz frequency can be achieved, but results may vary
 - Enable auto-reload preload
 - Set DMA Memory->Peripheral in circular mode, with peripheral data width `Word` and memory data width `Half Word` and with "Increment address" selected for memory